SmolPeaCat/ToDoApp/README.md

 - You can simply press Enter to create a new todo and create one
 - You can simply press Esc to escape from the Todo Add window
 - MY application is Blazingly fast and powered by MvvM !

-Other stuff to implement
-- Add a way to keep the previous todos (database)
-- Bring a new style to the application
-- ???